 Ty Cwtch (meaning a safe place, snug, hug or cubby in Welsh) is ideal for families with two double size beds (bunks) it can accommodate a family of four.
 Ty Cwtch is just 10 metres from the communal kitchen cabin, 20 metres from the WC/Shower cabin and 30 metres from the main gate where you park your vehicle.
 It comes with a stable style door onto the decking area.
 Under the canopy of the trees you will find your fire pit and hammock.

-As with all of our cabins, Ty Cwtch comes with high quality mattresses and toppers, 100% cotton sheets, pillows, duvets, thick welsh wool blanket, hot water bottles, towels, lantern and a breakfast welcome hamper containing freshly ground coffee, welsh brew tea, milk, freshly baked loaf of bread, butter, homemade marmalade and fresh farm eggs.
+As with all of our cabins, Ty Cwtch comes with high quality mattresses and toppers, 100% cotton sheets, pillows, duvets, thick welsh wool blanket, hot water bottles, towels and a lantern.

 Minimum 2 Night Stay – BOOK OFF-GRID GLAMPING

 - The communal kitchen cabin has a double gas hob, food cupboard.

 - Each cabin has its own coolbox which we stock up with ice on arrival.

 - The flushing toilet and hot water shower (powered by gas boiler) are shared with other guests on site (there are never anymore than 10 guests onsite at any one time).

 - Parking is at the entrance to the woodland, we provide wheelbarrows to carry your luggage to your cabin.

 - On site is a double gas hob, barbecue, and kitchen utensils/plates/pans/cutlery etc, for campsite meals.

 - The nearest general store is in Neyland (10 min drive), the nearest supermarket is in Pembroke Dock or Milford Haven (20 min drive).